 One common misunderstanding many of our clients have is the belief that having a Last Will and Testament avoids the probate process.
 The reality is that your Will is a probate document.

-The probate process can be an expensive, lengthy process which processes through the Circuit Court in the county where you lived (or where you owned property, if you don’t live in Florida).
+The probate process can be an expensive, lengthy process that processes through the Circuit Court in the county where you lived (or where you owned property if you don’t live in Florida).
 The probate process is public record and all documents can be requested by interested parties.
 Probate court may delay the transfer of assets to your beneficiaries for many weeks or months by freezing bank accounts or restricting the sale of real estate.